Update: Added problems related to Wi-Fi, CarPlay, notifications, email, and unresponsive apps.

 - Turning off the Raise to Wake feature has been said to help some users.
 To do this, go to Settings > Display & Brightness and toggle off Raise to Wake to disable the feature.

 - We’ve written a few iOS guides that include tips for fixing poor battery life.
 Here are a few for the iPhone 6S, iPhone SE, iPad Air and Air 2, and the iPad Pro.

-- You can find more tips and suggestions in our iPhone battery tips roundup.
+- You can find more tips and suggestions in our battery tips roundup for the iPhone.

 Annoyance: Raise to Wake feature doesn’t work